 Although based in the Finance Department, the major will also include relevant cross-disciplinary content from accounting, statistics and operations, information and decisions.
 Some doctoral courses in Finance may also be counted towards this major.
 MBA students majoring in Quantitative Finance will have both the technical expertise that allows them to compete for quantitative positions in finance, and the generalist MBA experience that provides them with the necessary leadership skills to quickly rise to the top of their organizations.

-The major requires students to complete the core Wharton MBA curriculum.
-Students should also complete FNCE611 and FNCE613 and complete (or waive) MGEC 611 and MGEC 612.
+The major requires students to take FNCE611 Corporate Finance and FNCE613 Macroeconomics and the Global Economic Environment and complete (or waive) MGEC611 and MGEC612.